CrisesKhaos/Neon/to-do.md

 > > //check if a valid username is entered
 > > //chec password length
 > > //chec if username is tacen
-> > /?chec if correct username is enterd
 > > //chec if correct pass is entered
 > > //enter a valid username
 > > //"Push genratates a random value my dude"